hannahblair/WoogaEntry/README.md

 # WoogaEntry
 Early stage of a puzzle game to avoid the aliens and collect all the crystals.
+My first full Unity game - still learning, but this was so rewarding!

+Entry as part of Wooga's fantastic expedition to UNITE in Amsterdam.

 Disclaimer: Assets and references from Lynda.com